microsoft/peek/Documentation/DeploymentSteps.md

 #Deployment Steps

 We recommend that you use the [Accounts Template](/Documentation/AccountsTemplate.docx) to collect all relevant accounts information in one place as you go through the whole deployment process.
+*Note: This documentation covers deployment of the three modules for EA and CSP which is completely independent of each other*

 1. ##Azure Pre-configurations